itensai1/Dot-Maze-game/README.md

 # Dot-Maze-game
-A simple graphical game I built with turtle module when I was learning python.
+<h3>A simple graphical game I built with turtle module when I was learning python.</h3>

 In this game there are 2 players, Red and Blue.